What is parchment paper made of?

 c) Addition of extra coating

-• Silicone coating is used on the surface of the parchment paper to enable it withstand temperatures upto 450°F, which is ideal for oven use.
-The coating also improves on the already existing non-stick and moisture retention properties of the parchment paper.
+Silicone coating is sprayed on the surface of the parchment paper to make it withstand temperatures up to 450°F, which is perfect for oven use.
+The coating also enhances the non-stick and moisture retention qualities of the parchment paper.

-• The paper from the parchmentization process is simply sprayed with liquid food grade silicone and then passed over dryers to bake and dry.
-The final paper is now non-stick, moisture proof and is heat stable at temperatures upto 450°F.
+The paper from the parchment-making process is just covered with liquid food grade silicone and then dried in ovens (or dryers).
+The final paper is now non-stick, moisture-proof and can handle heat up to 450°F.

-• The wax coating is either imparted on the surface of the paper or impregnated into it.
+The wax coating is either put on the surface of the paper or inside it.

 d) Packaging